smizell/hyperextend/README.md

 Hyperextend is a library of components for extending media types.
 It's purpose is to provide a group of reusable hypermedia components that can be used to extend any hypermedia JSON document.
 Each component builds on top of the `Base` component.
 Additionally, the entire library is built on top of the [Hyperschema.org Core Definitions](http://hyperschema.org/core/).

+While it is opinionated on how it groups the core definitions, it leaves the domain-specifics up to the API designer.
+Properties can be required, or made to include special rules for formating.
+Entire components or partial components can be used.

 **Status**: Draft
 **Version**: 0.1.0